Hero (Chad Kroeger song)

 "Hero" is a song by Canadian musician Chad Kroeger (lead vocalist of Nickelback) and American musician Josey Scott (then lead vocalist of Saliva) for the soundtrack to the 2002 superhero film Spider-Man.
 It was written by Kroeger and recorded specifically for the film.
 "Hero" was released through Roadrunner Records on March 1, 2002, as the soundtrack's lead single.
 The song serves as Kroeger's debut solo release.

 There are two widely-available versions of the song: one with an orchestral background and one without.
 Mike Kroeger (bassist of Nickelback), Tyler Connolly (lead singer/guitarist of Theory of a Deadman), and Matt Cameron (drummer of Soundgarden and Pearl Jam) appear on the recording.
 In addition to its digital release, "Hero" was distributed internationally in various CD single and maxi single formats.
 Theory of a Deadman's "Invisible Man" was included on many of these releases.

 "Hero" experienced worldwide commercial success, peaking in the top 10 of record charts in Austria, Canada, Denmark, Germany, Ireland, New Zealand, Sweden, Switzerland, the United Kingdom, and the United States.
-The song also topped the US Billboard Mainstream Rock and Modern Rock airplay charts.
+The song also topped the US Billboard Mainstream Rock Tracks and Modern Rock Tracks airplay charts.
 It was nominated for Best Song Written for a Motion Picture, Television or Other Visual Media, Best Rock Performance by a Duo or Group with Vocal, and Best Rock Song at the 45th Grammy Awards (2003).

 Background

-The song was the result of a collaboration between Kroeger and Scott.
-Scott told Yahoo!'s entertainment news service LAUNCH, "(Kroeger) had the idea for the song 'Hero,' so I came up to Vancouver and met him.
+The song was the result of a collaboration between Chad Kroeger and Josey Scott.
+Scott told Yahoo!'s entertainment news service LAUNCH, "(Kroeger) had the idea for the song 'Hero', so I came up to Vancouver and met him.
 He pitched me the idea, and I thought that was pretty dope.
 Real dope.
 So we sort of tweaked it, together, laid down some harmonies on it, and played everything from congas to acoustics on it."

 Matt Cameron, who played drums on the recording, did not appear in the music video and cited "family issues" as the reason.
 Our Lady Peace drummer Jeremy Taggart appeared in his place, performing along to Cameron's drum track.

 Alice in Chains guitarist Jerry Cantrell was originally picked to play the guitar solo (later played by Tyler Connolly), but he pulled out.
-He did, however, contribute to the soundtrack with the song "She Was My Girl", from his solo album Degradation Trip.
+He did, however, contribute to the Spider-Man soundtrack with the song "She Was My Girl", from his solo album Degradation Trip.

 Music video

-The music video consists of the group, except for Matt Cameron, performing on a building's rooftop purportedly in New York City, with footage of the movie spliced in between, and was directed by Nigel Dick.
+The music video consists of the group, except for Matt Cameron, performing on a building's rooftop purportedly in New York City, with footage of the film Spider-Man spliced in between, and was directed by Nigel Dick.
 It was filmed in Vancouver, British Columbia on March 24, 2002, and premiered on March 28.

-The song has won Best Video from a Film at the 2002 MTV Video Music Awards.
+The song won Best Video from a Film at the 2002 MTV Video Music Awards.